Skip to content

 Vague instructions lead to unpredictable results.
 Be explicit about what “done” looks like:

-# Vague — agent may give up or take wrong path
+# Vague — Northstar may give up or take the wrong path

 client.agent.tasks.start(